 The variant Sinnock was "a corruption of Sevenoaks. "

-Important Dates for the Chinnach family
+Early History of the Chinnach family

 This web page shows only a small excerpt of our Chinnach research.
 Another 142 words (10 lines of text) covering the years 1418, 1765, 1677, 1740, 1719, 1666, 1641, 1648 and 1666 are included under the topic Early Chinnach History in all our PDF Extended History products and printed products wherever possible.